davidmerrick/DataDog-Bandwidth-Monitor/README.md

 ## Usage

 Follow steps on https://developers.google.com/sheets/api/quickstart/nodejs to set up an app and get auth working.
+Set the following environment variables to the ones corresponding to your app:
+* CLIENT_ID
+* CLIENT_SECRET
+* REDIRECT_URI

 Create a spreadsheet, copy the ID from the url (https://docs.google.com/spreadsheets/d/SHEET_ID), and set it as an environment variable called SHEET_ID.